molmod/openmm-tutorial-msbs/setup_hpc.md

    where the last option refers to your private key.
    (It may be named differently on your machine.)
    The numbers in `8901:localhost:8901` have to match the port number of your Jupyter server.

+   Note that you are indeed connecting to your own machine, `localhost`, which is then forwarded by SSH to the compute node of your interactive job.

 1. Open a web browser on your laptop and go the the URL ```http://localhost:8901/?token=...```.
    You should see a Jupyter session in your local browsers, with calculations running on the compute node.